ASHIQ02KHAN/C-programme/README.md

-Home seventh milion billions twelve passengers and best of Bangladesh
+Home seventh milion and best of Bangladesh dhaka